BarakRL/Do.this/README.md

 # Do.this

-Do.this is a Swift 3 quick async helper inspired by node.js Async.
+Do.this is a Swift 3 quick async helper inspired by node.js Async

 ### Usage:
-#

 ```swift
 Do.this { this in